Yandex Cloud

 Management console

-1. In the management console, select the folder you want to lease a server in.
+1. In the management console, select the folder where you want to lease a server.

 1. Click Configure disk layout.

-2. Specify the partitioning parameters.
+2. Specify partition settings.
 To create a new partition, click Add partition.

 3. Click Save.